 Our program serves as a tool to track students accountability in an independent classroom and/or home reading program, as well as offers three levels of difficulty within the reading program to accomodate individual academic needs.
-We also offer students a way to explore Canada from a variety of perspectives: artistic, cultural, historical, geographical, political and/or economical.
+We also offer students a way to explore Canada or the world from a variety of perspectives: artistic, cultural, historical, geographical, political and/or economical.
 It demonstrates growth in reading levels, comprehension, higher-level thinking, and can also be used in book studies and projects.
 We want to inspire students to become the best reader they possibly can be with Mind Growth Education’s home reading log program.

 ♥ You state on your website that the program demonstrates a growth in levels of reading, comprehension, and high level thinking.
 How is that demonstrated?